ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 ### Getting started with SSE-KP

 All objects stored in {{site.data.keyword.cos_full}} are encrypted by default using multiple randomly generated keys and an all-or-nothing-transform.
-While this default encryption model is remarkably secure, some workloads need to be in possession of the encryption keys used.
-You can use [{{site.data.keyword.keymanagementservice_long}}](/docs/services/keymgmt/keyprotect_about.html) to create, add, and manage keys, which you can then associate with your instance of {{site.data.keyword.cos_full}} to encrypt buckets.
+While this default encryption model provides at-rest security, some workloads need to be in possession of the encryption keys used.
+You can use [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/services/keymgmt/keyprotect_about.html) to create, add, and manage keys, which you can then associate with your instance of {{site.data.keyword.cos_full}} to encrypt buckets.

-{{site.data.keyword.keymanagementserviceshort}} is currently only available in the US-South region.
-{: note}

 ### Before you begin
 You'll need: